-Roll out of fibre networks and migration from legacy networks, as well as market consolidation, can lead to new forms of competition problems which need to be tackled by national regulators with the appropriate tools.
-Very high-capacity networks have become central for end-users, including businesses, to enable them to enjoy the full potential of the digital ecosystem and access to some non-replicable elements is important to promote and protect competition, but the variance in the deployment of high-capacity networks has led to different market conditions across Europe.
-BEREC will make it a strategic priority to continue its work on identifying competition problems that may arise in different member-states as high-capacity networks are being developed and legacy networks phased out or where markets have become mature with the intention to increase awareness on how incentives to invest change with changing market conditions and how competition is affected.
-The experience national regulators have with applying the SMP-framework and/or symmetric remedies will be a key aspect of developing best practices and promoting consistency and regulatory certainty across Europe.
-There will also be an important role for BEREC to look at access to high-capacity networks in more general terms (both fixed and wireless), such as how access to fixed high-capacity networks influences wireless network coverage and how the relationship may impact on the ultimate goal of increased connectivity.
+Roll out of fibre networks and migration from legacy networks, as well as market consolidation, can lead to new forms of competition problems which need to be tackled by national regulators with the appropriate tools Very high-capacity networks have become central for end-users to enable them to enjoy the full potential of the digital ecosystem and access to some nonreplicable elements is important to promote and protect competition, but the variance in the deployment of high-capacity networks has led to different market conditions across Europe.
+BEREC will make it a strategic priority to continue its work on identifying competition problems that arise in different member-states as high-capacity networks are being developed and legacy networks phased out or where markets have become mature - with the intention to increase awareness on how incentives to invest change with changing market conditions and how competition is affected.
+The experience national regulators have with applying the SMPframework and/or symmetric remedies will be a key aspect of this work.
+There will also be an important role for BEREC to look at access to high-capacity networks in more general terms (both fixed and wireless), such as how access to fixed high-capacity networks influence wireless network coverage and how the relationship may impact on the ultimate goal of increased connectivity.